 Everyone who’s ever run a marathon has advice to give you about what you should be eating.
-This month, our nutritionist Sheila tells you what you really should be eating if you’re taking on the 26.1miles this spring.
+This month, our nutritionist Sheila tells you what you really should be eating if you are looking to take on 26.2 this autumn

 Fuelling for your marathon – and tip of the month: Turmeric